JedWatson/node-premailer/README.md

 ## License and Credits

 MIT Licensed.
-Copyright Jed Watson 2012.
+Copyright Jed Watson 2016.

-A big thankyou to [Dialect](http://dialect.ca) for Premailer, and for making the API freely available.
+A big thank you to [Dialect](http://dialect.ca) for Premailer, and for making the API freely available.

 There's also a web version available here: http://premailer.dialect.ca

 And you can check out the source code for Premailer itself here: https://github.com/alexdunae/premailer/